mendix/docs/content/developerportal/deploy/deployment-location.md

 ## 3 Main Domain Name

-Do not deploy your app directly at the main domain, `https://domain/`.
+Do not deploy your app directly at the apex domain, `https://domain/`.
 This conflicts with the `https://www.domain/` URL as the main domain is often redirected there if there is no subdomain specified.

+Additionally, you would not be able to have additional custom domains for your app as you cannot create a CNAME record which points to an apex domain.